 Petriti can be reached by two roads, both incredibly beautiful.

 You can either go along the coast road from Messonghi, past all the small coves where you will be tempted to stop for a swim, keeping on past Boukari;

 Or down the road south to Argirades, then left through sleepy villages until you reach the sea.

-Of course you may be able to sail into the small harbour by boat, and moor up at one of the jetties- but be aware that these are usually maintained by a nearby tavern, and choose your taverna accordingly.
+Of course, you may be able to sail into the small harbor by boat, and moor up at one of the jetties- but be aware that these are usually maintained by a nearby tavern, and choose your taverna accordingly.

 It is a sleepy village, which will remind older holidaymakers of Greece of the old days, before fast food establishments, loud western music.

 Cats and dogs sleep in the sun, the sea laps up the edges of the tavernas’ terraces, and the sea stays shallow for so long that it is safe even for small children.